vmayoral/beagle-ros/README.md

 * patches: Patches.

 * recipes: OpenEmbedded recipes.
 These recipes should be used with the meta-ros code.
-There're instructions in https://github.com/vmayoral/beginner_tutorials/blob/master/README.md of how to put these recipes in the meta-ros file structure.

 USAGE
 =====
+##Getting roscore running

 * Get an Angstrom distribution following http://www.angstrom-distribution.org/building-angstrom.